 Fitness and health goals often reign supreme as we kick off the new year.
 One…

-What is the difference between superficial and deep veins?
+What is the connection between the legs and heart?